Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

    - Continuously gather and incorporate community feedback to enhance the authenticity of emotional portrayals.
    - Adapt guidelines based on evolving understandings of AI and emotional expression.

-6. **Customization Options**
+6. **Customization Options**:
-   - Users expressed interest in having the ability to customize the emotional depth and tone in AI-generated music to better align with their personal preferences.
+   - Users should have the ability to customize the emotional depth and tone in AI-generated music to better align with their preferences.

 7. **Interactive Feedback Mechanisms**
    - The community desires more interactive ways to provide ongoing feedback, such as real-time emotion rating during music playback or collaborative adjustment features.